HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 Dear Mr. Moore,

-I wish to voice my opposition to certain actions of the "SPARC"
+I wish to voice my opposition to certain actions of the "SPA'RC"

 committee regarding the plan review process, specifically their practice of